-A lovely large container can be a piece of art and a focal point of your yard, deck, or garden.
+A lovely, large container can be a piece of art and a focal point of your yard, deck, or garden.
 A lot of big beautiful containers also have big beautiful price tags.

-But you don't have to spend a lot of money to get a fabulous container.
+You don't have to spend a lot of money to get a fabulous container.
 Think, for instance, the huge clay and enamel-painted pots you'll find at home improvement stores like Home Depot and Lowe's, home design stores like HomeGoods, flea markets, thrift stores, and neighborhood garden centers.

 Where do you find these large, modern works of art?
 Here are a few favorite sources of garden designers:

 - One great source is Lechuza.
 These self-watering containers are durable, sleek, and fabulous.

 - If you want museum-quality art in a garden pot, consider Lunaform.
 These giant pots are hand-thrown in Maine, and each is more exquisite than the next.